 When we launched Race for Life in 1994 it was unique due to the fact that it was a women only event and this aspect has really shaped how the series has grown from strength to strength each year.
 The atmosphere on the day of Race for Life events has a strong sense of sisterhood, uniting all women with a common goal, to raise funds to beat cancer.

-We regularly review our events to make them the best they can be and three years ago we seriously looked at whether we should let men enter Race for Life.
+We regularly review our events to make them the best they can be and four years ago we seriously looked at whether we should let men enter Race for Life.
 However, our research showed that Race for Life’s success is due to its appeal to women as a women-only event and to allow men to enter could bring in less income for the charity’s life saving work.